SarcevicLuka/pokemon-challenge-frontend/README.md

 This is the frontend part of the Pokemon challenge game application.
 The application is built in ReactTS with Axios for api fetching.
+For the reactive functionality and components Bootstrap is used.
 Application is build with **Vite** build tool.

 # Table of contents